mulle-concurrent/mulle-aba/BUILD.md

 For production use NDEBUG

 * DEBUG : turns on some compile time facilities to aid debugging `mulle-aba` itself.
-* TRACE : turns on a very detailed amount of tracing, which may be too much.
-There are more detailed TRACE flags available, consult the source.
+* MULLE_ABA_TRACE : turns on a very detailed amount of tracing, which may be too much.
+There are more detailed MULLE_ABA_TRACE flags available, consult the source.